Heavyweight Hoodie & Crewneck

 Knit beanie, bucket hat, 5-panel and dad cap, plus tote bags and socks — the low-ticket re-stock items that round out a drop and lift basket size.

-View accessories range →A first-drop founder and a tour-merch buyer need different SKU mixes, decoration leans, and MOQ cadences.
+View accessories range →A first-drop founder and a tour-merch buyer need different SKU mixes, decoration leans, and run cadences.
 Each stage below maps to how you sell — sample-first launch, recurring Shopify drops, stockist wholesale, creator merch, event merch, or an established brand’s capsule.

 Best on tee and fleece.
 Opaque, bold color.
 50-cycle crack and peel tested.